loicbaron/myslicelib/README.rst

-MySlice Python module
+MySliceLib Python module
 =======================

-MySlice python module, for more information: `<https://myslice.info>`
+MySliceLib python module, for more information: `<https://myslice.info>`

+This module is a Library that alows to send Queries to SFA Registry and AMs

 Install
 =======================